Pistonite/vmsetup/src/tool/dotbin.md

 ```
 :::
 :::warning
-Restart the shell afterwards!
+Restart the shell afterward!

-On Windows, for Portable Git setup, do one last step to setup `git` in PATH
+On Windows, for Portable Git setup, do one last step to set up `git` in PATH
 ```powershell
 sudo dotbin-link
 ```